The Ultimate Guide to Make an Animated Video for Your Brand

 4. Select a Template:

-If you don’t have a trained visual designer on your in-house content creation team, make sure you’re using a video platform that offers you pre-made templates.
+If you don’t have a trained visual designer on your in-house content creation team, make sure you’re using an online video editor platform that offers you pre-made templates so you can easily create social videos, video ads, and training videos.
 This way your final product will have a professional polish for a fraction of the price of using an agency.
 Make sure your template can be used in the orientation (square, portrait, or landscape) you need for your chosen sharing platform.

 5. Customize Your Video: